“Feet” (Quatrain Poems) by Robyn Youl

 Race with me if you dare

-3. Webbed Feet are for swimming to retrieve birds or drag fishing nets ashore.
+Example 3.
+Using information that webbed feet are for swimming to retrieve birds or drag fishing nets ashore.
 The toes are connected by membrane similar to that of a frog to assist with locomotion in water.

 Webbed Feet: Rhyming Scheme: a/a/b/a/ Four lines.